The Lending Library Project

 Thanks for being part of our community

-Thank you for joining PhotoMed's team to improve the lives of people with treatment-resistant chronic pain and impaired functioning.
+Thank you for joining PhotoMed's team to improve the lives of people having treatment-resistant chronic pain and impaired functioning.
 Together we can help practitioners serve people who would otherwise be left out for lack of access.
 This plan has been a driving force for me since I founded PhotoMed Technologies in 2000.
+Allan Gardiner

-The practitioners and their patients will be welcomed to share stories about how your donations improved their lives.
+The practitioners and their patients are encouraged to share stories about how your donations improved their lives.

 The Lending Library Project won’t happen without outside funding.